Water Levels

 Key takeaway

-Lake Powell — the reservoir behind Glen Canyon Dam on the Arizona–Utah border — is one of the most-watched water bodies in the American West.
+Lake Powell, the reservoir behind Glen Canyon Dam on the Arizona–Utah border, is one of the most-watched water bodies in the American West.
 For two decades the headline has been the same: the water keeps dropping.
-Here is why, in plain numbers.
+Two forces drive it, and both are measurable, as is what would have to change to turn it around.

 The short answer

 Lake Powell is low for two reinforcing reasons.
 First, the Colorado River basin has been gripped by the driest 20-plus-year stretch in roughly 1,200 years, so far less water flows in than the 20th-century average.
-Second, the river is over-allocated: the basin has long used more water than the river reliably delivers.
-Less supply meeting steady demand is a recipe for a shrinking reservoir.
+Second, the river is over-allocated: the basin has long promised and used more water than the river reliably delivers.
+Less supply meeting steady demand drains a reservoir, and that is exactly what the record shows.

 Why the reservoir dropped: three forces

-Tree-ring reconstructions published in Nature Climate Change (Williams et al., 2022) found that 2000–2021 was the driest 22-year period in the Southwest in about 1,200 years — and that human-caused warming made it substantially worse.
-Hotter air pulls more moisture from soil and snow, so even average snowfall produces below-average runoff into the reservoir.
+Tree-ring reconstructions published in Nature Climate Change (Williams et al., 2022) found that 2000–2021 was the driest 22-year period in the Southwest in about 1,200 years, and that human-caused warming made it substantially worse.
+Hotter air pulls more moisture from soil and snow, so even an average snow year now yields below-average runoff into the reservoir.

 The 1922 Colorado River Compact divided the river’s water assuming an annual flow that later proved optimistic.
 Roughly 40 million people and millions of acres of farmland now depend on the river.
-When the paper promises exceed the water actually in the channel, reservoirs like Powell and Mead absorb the shortfall — and shrink.
+Independent analyses of basin water use put the structural deficit — the gap between what the system consumes and what the river reliably provides — on the order of 1.2 to 1.5 MAF a year.
+When the paper promises exceed the water in the channel, reservoirs like Powell and Lake Mead absorb the shortfall and shrink.

-Glen Canyon Dam doesn’t just hold water; it releases it downstream to Lake Mead to meet Upper Basin delivery obligations and to generate hydropower.
+Glen Canyon Dam doesn’t only hold water; it releases it downstream to meet Upper Basin delivery obligations and to generate power.
 In dry years those releases can exceed what flows in, drawing the reservoir down further.
+Reclamation has been throttling them hard: the water year 2026 release was cut to 6.0 MAF, the lowest its current rules allow, specifically to keep more water in Powell.

 Lake Powell vs. Lake Mead